asynkron/protoactor-dotnet/Terminology.md

 #### Member

-A meber of a Proto.Cluster, usually a process running on a separate container/pod/machine.
+A member of a Proto.Cluster, usually a process running on a separate container/pod/machine.